WrestleMania IV: Aftermath

-In the months that followed the event, Savage defended the WWF World Heavyweight Championship on multiple occasions, primarily against DiBiase but also granted title shots to others such as the One Man Gang and Bad News Brown.
+In the months that followed the event, Savage defended the WWF World Heavyweight Championship on multiple occasions, primarily against DiBiase, but also granted title shots to others such as the One Man Gang and Bad News Brown.
 Hogan, meanwhile, took a leave of absence from the WWF during the late spring and part of the summer to film the movie No Holds Barred.
 André the Giant was shortly placed in a feud with "Hacksaw" Jim Duggan, however, the DiBiase-André alliance was renewed when the two attacked Savage during a television taping for the WWF's syndicated show Superstars of Wrestling.
-DiBiase and Andre offered a tag team match to Savage at the inaugural SummerSlam, where Savage chose to partner Hogan and create "The Mega Powers".
+DiBiase and Andre offered a tag team match to Savage at the inaugural SummerSlam, where Savage chose to partner with Hogan and create "The Mega Powers".
 The team of Hogan and Savage won the match before Savage turned heel against Hogan at The Main Event II.
 Hogan challenged Savage for the WWF World Heavyweight Championship at WrestleMania V, with Hogan winning the title.

-Having interfered in Duggan's match at the event, Hacksaw confronted André, and attacked him with his 2x4.
-This storyline came to an end before Superstars of Wrestling.
+In Hogan's absence, André the Giant's main focus for much of the summer of 1988 would be on Hacksaw Jim Duggan.
+The feud began when Duggan confronted André during a squash match involving the latter, before André suddenly grabbed Duggan and began attacking him violently, only for Duggan to knock him out with his 2x4 board.
+André would win a majority of these matches, although Duggan did have offensive moments in almost all of their matches.

 Having wrestled to a time limit draw in the championship tournament, Jake Roberts and Rick Rude were placed into a feud regarding Rude making kayfabe advances over Robert's real-life wife, Cheryl.
+For Rude, this was his second high-profile feud after several months of being primarily a mid-card wrestler.

 The Honky Tonk Man continued to feud with Brutus Beefcake over the Intercontinental Heavyweight Championship during the spring and summer of 1988, with Honky retaining the championship by being intentionally counted out or disqualified on multiple occasions.
 Beefcake was granted a "final" match at SummerSlam, but was sneak attacked by Ron Bass one week before the event.
-Honky then lost his championship at Summerslam to a returning Ultimate Warrior.
+Honky then lost his championship at Summerslam to The Ultimate Warrior.